folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/okapi/Readme.md

 ### OKAPI_NODENAME

 Name of the OKAPI Cluster node of this instance.
+Default `okapi1`.

 ### OKAPI_CLUSTERHOST